wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 * Build it

-In April 2012, Yulife Toastmasters club was founded with the slogan Discover potential, shape ourselves.
+In the past, when we want someting, we build it.
+Nowadays, we buy it.
+However, there are things we cannot buy.
+For example, we cannot buy love, relationships, we cannot even buy communication and leadership skills.
+We have to build it.

+Fortunately, the founders have built the Yulife Toastmasters club as a stage for us to practice public speaking skills and improve leadership skills.

+We need build it further - either as club officers, meeting roles, or by coming to the meetings, inviting friends to the meetings.
+Little by little, We are building our club.

+We discover our potential, and shape ourselves to be better.

 The stage is already built.
 We are here to build better ourselves and make future leaders, communicators.

-When you recall the moment you join the club, didn't you want to discover your potential on the stage?
 If you know you’ll need to sharpen your public speaking skills at some point, why not do it early on and build it now?

 * Own it

-Ownership is very important.
-We are all owners of our club.
+To build it is just the beginning.
+Ownership is the next step.
 We are all here to pratice our public speeking skills.
+Ownership gives us true responsibility to move forward.

-Speaking in public teaches you to master your own ideas.
-Whenever you express yourself, whether verbally or in writing, your mental processes become clearer.
-When we deliver our thoughts clearly, we improve the meeting quality in our club.
-We show our confidence on the stage, and we own the future of ourselves and we become the owner of our club.
+We own ourselves to start our Pathways, and we own ourselves to master our own ideas.
+Whenever we deliver our thoughts clearly, we improve the meeting quality in our club.
+Whenever we show our confidence on the stage, we own the future of ourselves and we become the owner of our club.

 * Lead it

+When we become an owenr, we become a natural leader.

-To me, leadership starts with a commitment to principles。
+To me, leadership starts with a commitment to principles which is exactly an owner will do.

-I’ve seen many instances of leaders who lacked either character or competence but gained credibility and respect based on their ability to speak well in public.

 Communication skills, and public speaking skills in particular, are a wild card to be leaders.

-If you can articulate your ideas well in public and people will shower you with credibility, you will be the leader.
+If we can articulate your ideas well in public and people will shower us with credibility, we will be the leader.

 * Deliver it

+Last but not least, we deliver what we build, what we own and what we lead.

-In many situations, when you're the one with the courage to speak up, your ideas rise to the top.
-There’s just something about delivering a punchline in front of an audience that makes me smile on the inside.
+In many situations, when we're the ones with the courage to speak up, our ideas rise to the top.
+There's just something about delivering a punchline in front of an audience that makes us smile on the inside.

-Whether you are inspiring a group, presenting a solution to a problem, or simply facilitating a discussion, your voice gets to be powerful.
+Whether we are inspiring a group, presenting a solution to a problem, or simply facilitating a discussion, our voice gets to be powerful.
-You deliver the impact through your communication skills.
+We deliver the impact through your communication skills.

-All in all, we all needed to be bold.
+All in all, we all needed to be bold: build it, own it, lead it and deliver it.
 Regardless of where our speaking skills are on the spectrum, the best time to take the next step is right now.

 Be bold.